openfoodfacts/openfoodfacts-infrastructure/docs/reports/2024-09-06-test-folksonomy-openproductsfacts.md

 ## Amend Folksonomy API

-I changes folksonomy api so that it deduce the server to which to authenticate from the url it is called.
+I changed folksonomy API so that it deduces the server to which to authenticate from the url it is called.

 [See commit b6729d398](https://github.com/openfoodfacts/folksonomy_api/commit/b6729d3984e82005f6d3a04d96466c8a1f1959e3)